kevthehermit/volatility_symbols/README.md

 # volatility_symbols

+2023.10.06 - need to install zstd command line tool.
+> To install Zstandard on Ubuntu, Debian, and Linux Mint:
+`sudo apt install zstd`
+> To install Zstandard on CentOS, Fedora, AlmaLinux, and Red Hat:
+`sudo dnf install zstd`

 This tool can be used to generate an ISF file for Volatitlity3.

 *__WARNING__* - This tool will download 700MB - 1Gb of data per kernel in order to generate a given symbol set.
 The resulting ISF file is compressed to approx 3Mb.